jdgarwick/SonicPi/README.md

 1 Welcome to Sonic Pi

-# Welcome friend :-)

-# Live Coding

-One of the most exciting aspects of Sonic Pi is that it enables you to write and *modify code live* to make music, just like you might perform live with a guitar.
-This means that given some practice you can take Sonic Pi on stage and gig with it.

 ## Free your mind

 Before we get into the real details of how Sonic Pi works in the rest of